 The CCPA American Music Institute is a one week intensive for high school and college aged students co-led by Dr. Tom Kernan (head of Musical Arts program), Scott Mason (head of Jazz & Contemporary Music), and Rebecca Schorsch (Lecturer, Theatre Conservatory).
 This institute is for students (instrumental and vocal) interested in exploring jazz, blues, folk, musical theater, American songbook, cabaret, contemporary, roots music, and more.
 What kind of musician do YOU want to be?

 Application, 1 letter of recommendation, and a 3-4 minute performance video required for consideration.
 Space is limited.
 Cost is $500.
-Housing is first-come, first-served at an additional cost.
-Payment info and application link will be available in November.
+Housing is first-come, first-served at an additional cost; reservation deadline is April 1.
+Apply now!
 Direct questions to firstname.lastname@example.org